lauracondon/pands-project2021/README.md

   <img src="/data-visualizations/histogram - petal length with density.png" width="400" />
 </p>

-- While there is a lot more overlap in regards to sepal length and width, the sepals of iris setosa tend to be both shorter and wider that those of the other iris species.
+- While there is a lot more overlap in regards to sepal length and width, the sepals of iris setosa tend to be both shorter and wider than those of the other iris species.

 <p align="center">
   <img src="/data-visualizations/scatterplot - sepal width v length.png" alt="scatterplot - sepal width v length">